Religion in Białystok: History

 The rapid development of Białystok in the first half of the 19th century resulted in an increase in the number of its inhabitants, including the Orthodox population.
 The population of this denomination increased with the return of the Uniates to the Orthodox Church and the arrival of a significant number of tsarist officials to the city.
 In this situation, a decision was made to build a new church, next to the existing wooden church on the cemetery square.
 The new church of Orthodox Cathedral of St. Nicholas was built in the years 1843-1846.
 During the construction, the wooden church was demolished.
-At the same time, the Orthodox cemetery was liquidated, and the burials were moved to the cemetery created around the Church of St. Mary Magdalene.
+At the same time, the Orthodox cemetery was liquidated, and the burials were moved to the cemetery created around the Orthodox Church of St. Mary Magdalene.
 The new church was built in the late Byzantine cross-dome style and referred to the architecture of the Holy Trinity Cathedral of the Alexander Nevsky Lavra in Saint Petersburg.
 The church was consecrated in 1846 by the Lithuanian metropolitan and bishop of Vilnius, Józef Siemaszka.
 In the years 1839-1900, administratively, the Orthodox parish in Białystok belonged to the Białystok deanery, the Orthodox Lithuanian diocese with the episcopal seat in Vilnius.
 It was one of the westernmost dioceses of the Orthodox Church in the Russian Empire.
-In the 1880s, there were 909 believers per parish.
-The diocese alone had 1,020,300 of them, and 1,121 sacral buildings.